panda3d/panda3d-docs/programming/internal-structures/geometry-storage/geomnode.rst

 required to render the geometry will be stored on these per-Geom state definitions, rather than at the GeomNode level.
 These per-Geom states will override any state that is inherited from the scene graph, unless that scene graph state has a priority higher than the default priority of zero.
-(This is why it is necessary to specify a second parameter of 1 to the nodePath.setTexture() call, if you want to replace a texture that was applied to a model in the egg file.)
+(This is why it is necessary to specify a second parameter of 1 to the :meth:`nodePath.setTexture() <.NodePath.setTexture>` call, if you want to replace a texture that was applied to a model in the egg file.)